 Ptotic breasts are those that have begun to droop and sag.
 This process can be due to a number of factors, including breast feeding, weight loss and the normal aging process.
 There are varying degrees of ptosis that can occur, which in part dictates the procedure that will be most effective in achieving desired results.
-For some patients, ptotic breast augmentation will be sufficient, while others might need a combination of breast augmentation and lift.
+For some patients, ptotic breast augmentation will be sufficient, while others might need a combination of breast lift with implants.

 The best candidates for ptotic breast augmentation are women who would like to see a lift to the shape of the breasts at the same time they increase breast volume.
 Ptotic breasts can be categorized in the following ways: